 Where: Washington, DC

-Who's eligible: Humanity in Action Senior Fellows, Humanity in Action 2014 Fellows, students and recent graduates from Israeli and Hungarian universities and students or recent graduates of Hungarian universities of Roma background, Scottish students/recent graduates of universities in Scotland.
+Who's eligible: Humanity in Action Senior Fellows and 2014 Fellows, students/recent graduates of Israeli and Hungarian universities, students/recent graduates of Hungarian universities of Roma background, Scottish students/recent graduates of universities in Scotland.

 More than 100 young leaders have participated in the fellowship since its inception in 2001.
 Some notable Lantos Fellows include:

 - Marietje Schaake: Marietje is a member of the European Parliament (MEP) representing The Netherlands.